Neldv/LSA-assignment/README.md

 ### Research question 2
-hypothesis 2 : Do people with a healthy weight have higher CD4 t cell count than people that are overweight? first we're going to make a dataframe that contains only the columns about cd4 t cell count and bmi.
+hypothesis 2 : Do BMI category and gender have an effect on the C T cell count?

 ```{r}
 # Select columns from each dataframe